Visiting Lecturer in Law, Oscar M. Ruebhausen Distinguished Fellow, and Fellow of the Yale Law School Center for the Study of Corporate Law

-J.D., Yale, 1980
+J.D., Yale Law School, 1980

 White-Collar Criminal Defense

 Previously, Zornow served as an assistant United States Attorney for the Southern District of New York, where he supervised the investigation of corruption at the New York City Parking Violations Bureau and was a member of the trial team that obtained the RICO conviction of Stanley Friedman, the Bronx Democratic leader.
 He then served as an associate independent counsel for the Iran/Contra affair and was a member of the prosecution trial team in the case of United States v.
 Oliver L. North.